GuyPuts/2IC80-Project/README.md

 (0. Go to 192.168.1.108 on the VICTIM machine, you will see the real camera login page.<br>
 	Current username: admin<br>
 	Current password: Hackerman<br>
 	Install the plugin that is asked for; this is part of regular camera functioning.
-The plugin is called NACL and can be found after installation by typing in 'NACL' in the start menu.)<br>
+The plugin is called NACL and can be found after installation by typing in 'NACL' in the start menu.)<br> You should now see the real camera feed.
+Verify that it is working and interactive by playing with the movement controls.

 1. Install XAMPP on the ATTACKER machine.
 This is an Apache server.<br>
 	Download link: https://www.apachefriends.org/download.html<br>